schmitch/akka-xlsx/README.md

 **NOT FOR PRODUCTION USE, YET**

 Currently this project provides a yet incomplete way of reading Excel files.
-It will **never** support evaluating Formulas, since that would mean that all Rows need to be in memory.
-However you can save the Formulas inside a database and evaluate them within your datastore.

 Things to do: